“How can I use research as marketing content?”

 - Analysis and interpretation — You may need to write up the formal research report one way, but blogging is a great way to add analysis in your own voice about the primary research study.
 This adds character and depth to the narrative around the research.

 - Supporting stories and case examples — Everyone loves a good story.
-That’s probably why storytelling has become a hot topic in marketing lately.
+That’s probably why storytelling is such a hot topic in marketing.
 But when you take a good story and add compelling empirical evidence?
-That’s a marketing move that packs a one-two punch.
+That’s twice as compelling.

 - Benchmarks — So… how do I stack up against my competitors?
 Some research can act as benchmarks to which you can compare your clients.
 This is one way you can distribute research-based content to add value to your client engagements.